mhlau/IfA-Weather-App/README2.md

 Once the iOS Simulator is no longer needed, use **iOS Simulator > Quit iOS Simulator** or ```⌘Q``` to quit the simulator.
 Quitting the iOS Simulator will not close Xcode.

+## Running IfA Weather on a Provisioned Device

+### Provisioning a Device for Xcode, via Xcode

+1. Connect the device to the Mac.
+2. Open Xcode.
+Go to **Window > Organizer** (```⌘⇧2```).
+3. Click "Use for Development".
+4. In the team dialog that appears, select the checkbox next to your account name, and click Choose.
+5. If a Certificate Not Found dialog appears, click Request.

+### Running IfA Weather on the Device

+1. At the top-right of Xcode, make sure the active scheme is set to the name of the iOS device.
+2. Click the run button at the top-right of Xcode.
+The app should be added to the device and run.
+The app may not load and run on the first build, so try again if it fails.

 ## Class Relationships (```Main_iPhone.storyboard```)

 The app contains 4 primary views: